Frequently Asked Questions

 I would like to fly.
 Which airport should I arrive to?

 No less than six airports facilitate guests arriving by flight to the Sabi Sands area.
 These being Kruger Mpumalanga International Airport (MQP) near Nelspruit, Skukuza Airport (SZK), Hoedspuit Eastgate Airport (HDS), Londolozi (LDZ), Arathusa (ASS) and Ulusaba (ULX).
-Flights to either of these airports may be booked through the South African Airways website.
+Flights to either of these airports may be booked through Airlink or Cemair.
 Your recommended arrival airport depends on the location of the lodge where you will be staying as well as the location travelling from.

 How long does it take to fly to the Sabi Sands?